-- You work for the purpose, not just desire to win.
+- Your work is for the purpose, not just desire to win.

 Given that we can “learn” to be creative, multiple studies suggest different ways to help us:

-According to the above facts, we need to limit the logic to become creative.
-All they describe ways to detach from reality and defeat the force known as “the lizard brain” (Seth Godin), critical for our survival in this world.
+Based on the above, we need to limit the logic to become creative and generate better college essay ideas.
+All methods describe ways to detach from reality and defeat the force known as “the lizard brain,” critical for our survival in this world.